Chris-ZA/react-hooks/README.md

 # react-hooks
-A demo project to learn React hooks.
+A demo repo to learn React hooks.